-In this configuration, the processor clock is derived from an external source driving the XTAL1/P3.1 pin.
+In this configuration, the processor clock is derived from an external source driving the P3.1/XTAL1 pin.
 The rate may be from 0 Hz up to 18 MHz.
-The XTAL2/P3.0 pin may be used as a standard port pin or a clock output.
-When using an oscillator frequency above 12 MHz, the reset input function of P1.5 must be enabled.
-An external circuit is required to hold the device in reset at power-up until $V{DD}$ has reached its specified level.
-When system power is removed $V{DD}$ will fall below the minimum specified operating voltage.
-When using an oscillator frequency above 12 MHz, in some applications, an external brownout detect circuit may be required to hold the device in reset when $V{DD}$ falls below the minimum specified operating voltage.
+The P3.0/XTAL2 pin may be used as a standard port pin or a clock output.
+When using an oscillator frequency above 12 MHz, BOE1 bit (UCFG1.5) and BOE0 bit (UCFG1.3) are required to hold the device in reset at power-up until V{DD} has reached its specified level.